-Every year, millions of creative people all over the World enrol into architecture colleges for half a decade of our lives, hoping to become the next Zaha Hadid or Norman Foster (well, who wouldn’t want to be Bjarke Ingels?!).
+Every year, millions of creative people all over the World enroll in architecture colleges for half a decade of our lives, hoping to become the next Zaha Hadid or Norman Foster (well, who wouldn’t want to be Bjarke Ingels?!).

 Architecture school, however, is a journey of self-discovery and many of us find our passions and inclinations, which are born out of Architecture but not quite it.